Marketing Automation in 2021

 - Happy users will act as brand evangelists to their immediate circle of friends and family.
 Consumers today trust reviews and recommendations from their peers a LOT more than advertisements.
 This will be reason enough for brands to keep their customers happy and retain them.

 Brands will have to work fast and align their interests towards the ‘Experience Economy’.
 A personalized customer experience will be the major differentiator in the market and it will be hard for brands to constantly innovate, execute and deliver maximum value to their users at scale.

-- Mobile ad spends overtook desktop in 2018 for the first time, and this will continue in the new year with spends expected to increase by 8.5 %.
+- Mobile ad spends overtook desktop in 2018 for the first time, and this will continue in 2021 with spends expected to increase by 8.5 % YoY.
 Expect a lot more mobile-based ads and campaigns in the coming year.